AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-21-02-pop-up-block-party-at-brookland-arts-walk.md

     DC Design Week’s signature pop-up shop is back in person at the Brookland Arts Walk this year!
 Join us for a block party hosted with [Terratorie Maps + Goods](https://terratorie.com/?gclid=Cj0KCQjwj7CZBhDHARIsAPPWv3dMMx0vUqgZmQuY2ujCxd-A0xQcGnAoFFdp53l66QuIVQ0tsh3gX6waAm6WEALw_wcB) and sponsored by [Taoti Creative](https://taoti.com/), featuring artworks from local artists and on-site vendors.

-    Bring your sketchbook, a blank cotton t-shirt, or a tote bag to make a fun DCDW custom block print with [The Block Print Bike](https://blockprintbike.com/); shop the arts and goods made by local creatives; enter to win prizes; get some free swag sponsored by [Custom Ink](https://www.customink.com/photos/tags/washington-dc); and connect with fellow creatives in the area.
+    Bring your sketchbook, a blank cotton t-shirt, or a tote bag to make a fun DCDW custom block print with [The Block Print Bike](https://blockprintbike.com/).
+Shop the arts and goods made by local creatives.
+Enter to win prizes from our sponsors, like tickets to [Artechouse DC's current exhibit](https://www.artechouse.com/), and get some free swag sponsored by [Custom Ink](https://www.customink.com/photos/tags/washington-dc).
+Connect with fellow creatives in the area.

+    *This event was put together in partnership with [Terratorie Maps + Goods](https://terratorie.com/) and was made possible by our sponsor [Taoti Creative](https://taoti.com/).*